-OIT must deliver a notice of an OIT substantiation of abuse or neglect to the person identified as the person substantiated in the OIT report or to a substantiated CCP.
-The notice must be delivered:
+OIT must deliver a notice of an OIT substantiation of abuse or neglect to the person identified as the person substantiated in the OIT report.
+The notice must be delivered: (1) By certified mail, restricted delivery, return receipt requested to the last known address of the person; or

-- (1) By certified mail, restricted delivery, return receipt requested to the last known address of the person or CCP; or - (2) By hand delivery to the person or CCP.
-If hand delivered, the notice must be addressed to the person or to the OIT contact on record for a CCP and a copy of the notice must be signed and dated by the person or CCP representative acknowledging receipt and also signed by the person delivering the notice.
+(2) By hand delivery to the person.
+If hand delivered, the notice must be addressed to the person and a copy of the notice must be signed and dated by the person acknowledging receipt and also signed by the person delivering the notice.

-Stats.
-Implemented: ORS 418.005 Hist.: DHSD 12-2007(Temp), f. & cert. ef.12-3-07 thru 5-30-08; DHSD 4-2008, f. & cert. ef.
-5-30-08; DHSD 5-2010, f.
-6-30-10, cert. ef.
-7-1-10
+Hist.: DHSD 12-2007(Temp), f. & cert. ef.12-3-07 thru 5-30-08; DHSD 4-2008, f. & cert. ef.
+5-30-08